 Again, while it may be technically legal to travel to many countries that are still dealing with a crisis situation—do not go there (no!!!) unless you have a crazy family emergency or other ridiculously important reason to do so.
 The following are spots that are saying it's now totally cool for vaccinated American tourists to show up just to hang out and vacay; we'll give you the rules and even a couple of ideas of where you might wanna stay.
 Fellow responsible people, let’s gooo.

 This Caribbean country is made up of one main island, offshore islets, and has one of the best-named beach stretches.
 Can you imagine saying, “Meet me at Rendezvous Bay?”
-Ports open to travelers on May 25, and tourists will have to apply to visit.
+Fully vaccinated Americans can apply for entry here.